siffletdata/terraform-provider-sifflet/docs/resources/user.md

 - `name` (String) User full name.
 - `permissions` (Attributes List) Per-domain user permissions.
 Can not be empty. (see [below for nested schema](#nestedatt--permissions))
 - `role` (String) User system role.
 Determines a user's access and permissions over Sifflet-level settings.
 One of 'ADMIN', 'EDITOR', 'VIEWER'.

+### Optional

+- `auth_types` (Set of String) Authorized authentication types for the user.
+Possible values are 'SAML2' and 'LOGIN_PASSWORD'.
+Default is ['SAML2'] if your Sifflet instance has SSO enabled, and ['LOGIN_PASSWORD', 'SAML2'] otherwise.

 ### Read-Only